-When the World Series ends, that was typically our cue to begin the heavy legwork here on the site - ranking prospects, debating tools, wondering what publication X was thinking.
+As the World Series ends, we typically begin the heavy legwork here on the site - ranking prospects, debating tools, wondering what publication X was thinking.
 But not this off-season.
 Instead, we've decided to cease further updates.
 RaysProspects has come to an end.

 You've surely noticed the decline in posting frequency over the last year or so.
-With that in mind, we discussed whether we would be able to do more, and when we determined we wouldn't be able to bring you the coverage we want to, we decided to bring the site to an end rather than continuing on with sporadic updates.
+With that in mind, we discussed whether we would be able to do more, and when we decided that we wouldn't be able to bring you the coverage we want to, we felt it right to bring the site to an end rather than continuing on with sporadic updates.

 This is a weird post to write for me.
 I had started two (Devil) Rays blogs a long time ago, and both died in a month.
 I just simply stopped updating.
 I'm confident if I had started RaysProspects on my own, it would have met a similar fate.
 But it was Doug who created the site and graciously brought me aboard, and he was the driving force behind the scenes throughout much of the life of the blog.
 I'm forever thankful for him giving me the chance to join and create something I'm truly proud of.